hzhong456/A10dance/README.md

 ## Build in Docker
 1. Ensure you are in the directory with the Dockerfile.
-2. Run `docker build -t username/attendance-webui:version .`.
+2. Run `docker build --build-arg REACT_APP_BACKEND_URL='http://localhost:4000' -t username/attendance-webui:version .`.

 ## Run in Docker
 1. Run `docker run -p 3000:80 -d username/attendance-webui:version`.